Utility type omit in TypeScript

 }

-// For creating — no id or timestamps
+// POST /products - no id or timestamps (server sets those)

 type CreateProductDTO = Omit<Product, "id" | "createdAt" | "updatedAt">;